spurin/kubernetes-v1.0-lab/tutorial.md

 kubectl config view
 ```

-And show that a .kube/config now exists with the same data -
+And show that a .kube/config exists with the same data -

 ```bash
 cat .kube/config
 ```

-Get nodes, currently we will have no nodes -
+If we check with kubectl get nodes, although it will connect to the API server, currently we will have no nodes -

 ```bash
 kubectl get nodes
 ```

-Start the kubelet and register with the api server, follow logs, press ctrl-c to exit -
+Run the kubelet in the background as root and follow the logs, press ctrl-c when you're ready, this will continue to run in background.
+This will register this node with the api-server -

 ```bash
 sudo bash -c 'kubelet --api-servers=http://localhost:8080 &> /var/log/kubelet.log &'; tail -f /var/log/kubelet.log
 ```

-Show nodes (we will now see one node) -
+If we show nodes, we will now see one node -

 ```bash
 kubectl get nodes
 ```

-Start the scheduler (no output when successful), press ctrl-c to stop following logs -
+Run the kube-scheduler in the background as root and follow the logs (expect to see no output), press ctrl-c when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-scheduler --master=http://localhost:8080 &> /var/log/kube-scheduler.log &'; tail -f /var/log/kube-scheduler.log
 ```

-Start the controller-manager, press ctrl-c to stop following logs -
+Run the kube-controller-manager in the background as root and follow the logs, press ctrl-c when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-controller-manager --master=http://localhost:8080 &> /var/log/kube-controller-manager.log &'; tail -f /var/log/kube-controller-manager.log
 ```

-Start kube proxy (no output when successful), press ctrl-c to stop following logs -
+Run the kube-proxy in the background as root and follow the logs (expect to see no output), press ctrl-c when you're ready, this will continue to run in background -

 ```bash
 sudo bash -c 'kube-proxy --master=http://localhost:8080 &> /var/log/kube-proxy.log &'; tail -f /var/log/kube-proxy.log
 ```

 Docker Hub will not work, owing to changes in the registry standards, therefore we will manually need to load images.
-We're going to load nginx:1.7 which at the time is 9 years old -
+We're going to load nginx:1.7 which at the time is 9 years old, we'll download this and pipe it direct to docker load -

 ```bash
 curl -L https://github.com/spurin/docker-hub-legacy-images/raw/main/nginx-1.7.tar | sudo docker load
 ```

-And we'll go back in time and make nginx:1.7 nginx:latest -
+And we'll go back in time and make nginx:1.7 nginx:latest through a manual tag, allowing us to use nginx with no tag in kubernetes -

 ```bash
 sudo docker tag nginx:1.7 nginx:latest
 ```

-Show images -
+Show the available Docker images -

 ```bash
 sudo docker images